The Study of Music (jt-hnrs)

 Overall aims and purpose

-- To acclimatise students to the demands of the Music degree course in Bangor.
+- To acclimatise students to the demands of joint honours degrees involving Music in Bangor.

 - To equip students with the skills required for musicological study and related endeavours at degree level.

-- To ensure that students have a good basic knowledge of the work of the most important composers, styles, genres and repertories during the period from around 1000 AD to the present day
+- To ensure that students have a good basic knowledge of music composed during the period from around 1000 AD to the present day

 - To ensure that students have a sound understanding of compositional process, historical context and cultural significance of a selective body of works composed during the period in question.